chanzuckerberg/single-cell/rfcs/XXXX-gene-sets/text.md

 - [US2] A user should be able to upload a gene set via a csv file (see data formats below for more detail) for a dataset.
 - [US3] A user should be able to upload a gene set they previously downloaded from cellxgene
-- [US4] When a user uploads a gene set, that list of genes should appear in the right side bar
+- [US4] When a user uploads a gene set, that list of genes should appear in the right side bar [Note the scope of this RFC does not include how the upload process will work]
 - [US5] If the user was logged in when they uploaded a gene set that gene set should persist if they logout and back in or reload the page
 - [US6] If the gene names match those used in the dataset the user should be able to use general cellxgene functionality (color by genes, calculate differential expression levels, etc.) on those genes